 Make a soup you love – works for Monday nights and nourishing lunches.

 Curry night is always a winner and I have found myself heading back to this old faithful quite a bit of late.
-A cracking midweek, no hassle curry is thanks to my friend, Michele Curtis and is a ‘bloody good chicken curry’.
+A cracking midweek, no-hassle curry (thanks to my friend Michele Curtis) & it is aptly named ‘bloody good chicken curry’.
 I was thrilled to include this tasty curry in the new Relish Mama ‘Family’ cookbook.
 Thanks, Michele 🙂

 Tonight it is a must – cook a little more rice than is needed to serve with your curry and store it in the fridge.
 Ideally, you will have 4 leftover cups of rice.